niolabs/nio-docker/default_project/blocks/replicator/README.md

 Replicator
 ==========
-Each incoming signal is replicated x times, where x is the number of items in the list that `list` evaluates to.
-Each output signal will be the same as the input signal with a new attribute, `title`, set to a value of the list.
+The Replicator block multiplies each incoming signal.
+The number of multiplied signals will be the same as the length of the list configured in the *list* property.
+Each signal emitted will be the same as the original incoming signal, with an added attribute (Attribute Title) whose value corresponds to the *list* value at the same index.

 Properties
 ----------
 - **list**: An expression property that needs to evaluate to a list.
 A signal will be notified from the block for each item in the list.
-- **title**: Name of attribute to be added with list value.
+- **title**: Name of attribute to be added with the corresponding list value.

 Inputs
 ------
+None

 Outputs
 -------
+None

 Commands
 --------
+None

 Example
 -------